openebs-archive/openebs-docs/docs/bluegreen.md

 ## Summary:

-While most storage systems also provide the Snapshot, Clone and Replication constructs, OpenEBS extends these capabilities by -
+While most storage systems provide the Snapshot, Clone and Replication constructs, OpenEBS extends these capabilities by -

 Providing Granular Volumes per Application vs other storages that share the same system/container for multiple volumes.
 OpenEBS has a Low Blast Radius, if not none!

 That data by being granular is also made very portable!

 OpenEBS supports Blue/Green Deployment (aka Seamless Upgrades).
-For example, upgrading of the storage controller doesn’t impact all the stateful workloads running on the OpenEBS storage.
+For example, upgrading the storage controller doesn’t impact all the stateful workloads running on the OpenEBS storage.
 In other words, not all storage workloads need to be upgraded at once.